maidsafe/sn-node-manager/README.md

 ### Start

 - Command: `start`
-- Description: Starts an installed `safenode` service.
+- Description: Starts a `safenode` service.
 - Options:
   - `--peer-id`: Peer ID of the service to start.
 Optional.
   - `--service-name`: Name of the service to start.
 Optional.